AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/veeva-crm-sync/setup/step-1-of-3-add-marketo-fields-to-veeva-crm.md

 >[!NOTE]
 >
->Through adding the field to Contact object, they are added to Person Account account as well.
+>Through adding the field to Contact object, they are added to Person Account object as well.

 OPTIONAL: Use the above procedure for any additional custom fields from the table below.